Geography of Spain: Climate

-Peninsular Spain experiences three principal climatic types: semi-arid, maritime, and Mediterranean.
+Peninsular Spain experiences four principal climatic types: semi-arid, arid, maritime, and Mediterranean.

-The locally generated semi-arid climate covers the majority of peninsular Spain, influencing the Meseta Central, the adjoining mountains to the east and the south, and the Ebro Basin.
+The locally generated steppe climate covers the majority of peninsular Spain, influencing the Meseta Central, the adjoining mountains to the east and the south, and the Ebro Basin.
 This climate is characterized by wide diurnal and seasonal variations in temperature and by low, irregular rainfall with high rates of evaporation that leave the land arid.
 Annual rainfall generally is 30 to 64 cm; most of the Meseta region receives about 50 cm.
-The northern Meseta, the Sistema Central, and the Ebro Basin have two rainy seasons, one in spring (April–June) and the other in autumn (October–November), with late spring being the wettest time of the year.
-In the southern Meseta, also, the wet seasons are spring and autumn, but the spring one is earlier (March), and autumn is the wetter season.
-Even during the wet seasons, rain is irregular and unreliable.
+The northern Meseta, the Sistema Central, and the Ebro Basin have wetter seasons, one in spring (April–May) and the other in autumn (October–November), with late spring being the wettest time of the year.
+In the southern Meseta, also, the wettest seasons are spring and autumn, but the spring one is earlier (March), and the autumn one is later (September).
+Even during the spring and autumn seasons, rain is irregular and unreliable.
 Winters in these regions are cold, with strong winds and high humidity, despite the low precipitation.
 Except for mountain areas, the northern foothills of the Sistema Iberico are the coldest area, and frost is common.
 Summers are hot and cloudless, producing average daytime temperatures that reach the mid- or upper 30s °C (low 90s to low 100s °F) in the northern Meseta and the upper 30s °C (upper 90s to low 100s °F) in the southern Meseta; nighttime temperatures, however, drop to the upper teens °C (low to mid 60s °F).
 The Ebro Basin, at a lower altitude, is extremely hot during the summer, and temperatures can exceed 43 °C. Summer humidities are low in the Meseta Central and in the Ebro Basin, except right along the shores of in the Rio Ebro, where humidity is high.